 As an ecologist, I seek to understand the interactions that shape our natural world.
-My primary interests consider ecological communities and the many factors that lead to their dynamic structure, particularly within U.S. forests.
-Much of my research to date has utilized invasive exotic species, which establish in and exert quantifiable impacts upon communities where they are introduced.
+My primary interests consider ecological communities and the many factors that lead to their dynamic structure, particularly within U.S. forests and prairies.
+Much of my research to date has involved invasive exotic species, which establish in and exert quantifiable impacts upon communities where they are introduced.
 These species, and the communities they invade, provide for natural experiments of change in our environment.
-My research has examined the many biotic and abiotic factors associated with successful establishment and invasion within U.S. forests.
+My research has examined the many biotic and abiotic factors associated with successful establishment and invasion within U.S. forests and prairies.

-Invasive species allow research on many questions associated with U.S. forests.
+Invasive species allow research on many questions associated with U.S. ecosystems.

 Students who have submitted senior or honors theses under my mentorship:

 Andrew Powell, St. Ambrose University (2021-22)

 Jacklyn McClain, Sant Mary-of-the-Woods College (2017-18)